radiantlogic-v8/documentation-new/documentation/use-cases/onprem-entraidsync.md

 3. Test the connection test and confirm it passes.
 4. Navigate to **Directory Namespace > Namespace Design** and create a proxy based on the Entra ID data source you just configured.

+> **Tip:** To scope the Entra ID proxy view to specific objects (e.g., department eq 'Engineering'), select the Entra ID node in Namespace Design, go to the ADVANCED SETTINGS tab, and enter a Graph API Filter (and optionally check Enable Microsoft Graph Advanced Queries).
+See Model-Driven Views: Advanced Settings.

 ### 6. Create the AD to Entra ID Sync Pipeline

 1. Open **Classic Control Panel**, navigate to **Pipelines**.